wamdam/backy2/docs/source/quickstart.rst

 timeout.
 However be warned (also shown when doing a ``benji cleanup --help``):

     ..
 NOTE:: A full cleanup must not be run parallel to ANY other Benji jobs.
-        Benji will prevent you from doing this by creating a global lock on the backup server.
+        Benji will prevent you from doing this by creating a global lock.

 ..
 CAUTION:: Parallelism has been tested successfully with PostgreSQL.
 It might
     not work reliably with other DBMS.